Wages and tender prices set to increase in construction industry

 According to the data from RICS’ Building Cost Information Service, the rising labour and material costs are likely to drive up the price of infrastructure construction in the UK, as civil engineering prices have already returned to pre-recessionary levels.
 Price rises are expected to outstrip costs in the next five years, with civil engineering tender prices having already risen to 12 per cent above the pre-recession peak of 2007, which is fantastic news for contractors and suppliers.

 Increased demand and increased wages are naturally welcomed by construction industry contractors, but it’s important to ensure that your firm is in position to take advantage of the opportunities presented to you over the next few years.
 Could construction accounts management software help to provide you with the time and space you need to negotiate more lucrative contracts?

 If you’re looking forward to expanding your construction business over the next five years, taking on more work and tackling the competition in your industry, you’ll need all the support you can get.
-Integrity Construction Software can provide you with the tools you need to run a more efficient and successful construction business, enabling you to manage accounts and job costing with ease.
-To find out more about how our construction accounting software can benefit your business, speak to a member of the team today.
+A construction specific accounting software can provide you with the tools you need to run a more efficient and successful construction business, enabling you to manage accounts and job costing with ease.
+To find out more about how our construction accounting software can benefit your business, you can book a free demonstration here today.

 © Integrity Software Systems Ltd 2023.
 Part of the JDM Technology Group